 7. See Sveta Marina Church

 This little church from the 16th century does not get the attention it deserves.
-In addition to its 56-foot wooden pagoda-shaped bell tower and its 170-year-old iconostasis (a wall of religious icons and religious paintings), the church’s outer walls display Old Testament murals.
+In addition to its 17-meter (56-foot) wooden pagoda-shaped bell tower and its 170-year-old iconostasis (a wall of religious icons and paintings), the church’s outer walls display Old Testament murals.
 It won’t take you long to see it all, and it’s free.

 8. Wander the Tsar Simeon Central Garden